Middle school student Jaylon McKenzie, a budding football star, killed in shooting

 "Officers immediately began life-saving measures before both victims were transported from the scene to area hospitals," the department said in a press release.

-McKenzie, of Belleville, Illinois, was pronounced dead at the hospital.
+McKenzie, of Belleville, was pronounced dead at the hospital.
 The other victim is in critical condition.

-According to the magazine, McKenzie, who played running back, wide receiver and defensive back, had plans on going to NFL and said he wanted to follow in the footsteps of Tennessee Titans player Adoree' Jackson, who is also from the city McKenzie lived in.
+According to the magazine, McKenzie, who played running back, wide receiver and defensive back, had plans of going to the National Football League and said he wanted to follow in the footsteps of Tennessee Titans player Adoree' Jackson, who is also from the city McKenzie lived in.

 "We mourn with the families of the deceased and the injured of this tragedy.
 Our prayers are uplifted for the families impacted by this violence as we hope for healing for the remaining victims," the district said.